aaronfury/furioustools/README.md

 # Furious Tools
 A WordPress Plugin to add some light functionality and customization to WordPress.
 NOTE: This is a personal project and not intended for public consumption.
 Code may be terrible, nonfunctional, or downright malicious.
 Use at your own risk.

+> **__IMPORTANT__**: I believe that newer is always better.
+Therefore, this plugin utilizes some functions and syntax that may only be compatible with PHP 7.2 or newer.
+Or even newer, I don't know because I am always __running the latest version__.

 ## Features
 * __Skip the home page__ - Options to show the home page only once (or never), and redirect to a different page on subsequent visits
 * __Redirect on login__ - Option to redirect users to a page other than the WordPress Dashboard upon login